Acheroniano/AWSDEApreparation/README.md

 ........
 The exam is more focused in DATA than the analytics, but you have to look at ATHENA, QUICKSIGHT <br>
 ........
 AWS GLUE and CLOUDWATCH come up in the Maintain and monitor data pipelines.<br>
 ........
 To ensure data quality you have to use AWS GLUE, AWS GLUE DATA BREW, example: empty fields, missing data in a data set, etc. <br>
+////----<br>
+<h2>......
+Domain 4 : Data Security and Governance ( 18% of the exam )</h2> <br>
+......
+1. Apply authentication mechanisms <br>
+......
+2. Apply authorization mechanisms <br>
+......
+3. Ensure data encryption ans masking <br>
+......
+4. Prepare logs for audity <br>
+......
+5. Understand data privacy and governance <br>
+........
+At this point you knows about ingestion, storage, the operation aspect and how to process data.<br>
+........
+The Domain 4 is about security and governance aspect of the data environment.<br>
+........
+Aspects of VPC, IAM: example: How to process data in S3 tha it´s outside your VPC. <br>
+........
+How to access data in REDSHIFT, his tables, rows and columns.<br>
+........
+KMS Service to encrypt data. <br>
+........
+CLOUDWATCH and CLOUDTRAIL services to audity the data environment.<br>
+........
+Example of governance: PII identified by AWS MACIE and how to integrate it with LAKE FORMATION. <br>
+........
+At governance aspect of DATA Environment we will look at how to use AWS CONFIG <br>
+........<br>
+<h2>The resume of this 4 Domains is a high level concise content, use exam guide to deep dive in his aspects.</h2>

 ........